Kathy Dunderdale: Fiscal policy

 On January 16, 2013, Dunderdale held a surprise cabinet shuffle that saw Minister Marshall shuffled out of Finance and appointed as Minister of Natural Resources.
 He was replaced by Jerome Kennedy, who had served as Natural Resources Minister since October 2011.
-With contract negotiations underway with public sector unions Minister Kennedy's appointment was called a warning shot to the union leaders by the opposition.
-Minister Kennedy is considered a tough negotiator, and was Minister of Finance in 2008 during the last round of contract negotiations.
+With contract negotiations underway with public sector unions underway, Minister Kennedy's appointment was called a warning shot to the union leaders by the opposition.
+Minister Kennedy is considered a tough negotiator; further, he was Minister of Finance in 2008 during the last round of contract negotiations.

-Prior to announcing the 2013 provincial budget Kennedy warned that if expediters were not brought under control the province could face a $1.6 billion deficit for the coming fiscal year and that the province's debt could increase by $4 billion in three years.
-These figures were much lower when the budget was brought down on March 26, 2013, but the Dunderdale government was still projecting a deficit of $563.8 million for the 2013 fiscal year.
+Prior to announcing the 2013 provincial budget, Kennedy warned that if expenditures were not brought under control the province could face a $1.6 billion deficit for the coming fiscal year and that the province's debt could increase by $4 billion in three years.
+These figures were much lower when the budget was brought down on March 26, 2013; however, the Dunderdale government was still projecting a deficit of $563.8 million for the 2013 fiscal year.
 Roughly 1,200 public sector jobs were eliminated, due to spending cuts totalling over $300 million.

 Fishery policy

-During Dunderdale's tenure as premier the Fisheries portfolio has seen a significant overturn at the ministerial level.
+During Dunderdale's tenure as premier, the Fisheries portfolio has seen a significant overturn at the ministerial level.
 In less than three years Dunderdale had appointed her fourth Minister of Fisheries and Aquaculture.
 Keith Hutchings became that fourth minister after his appointment on October 9, 2013.
 Following his appointment a representative with the Fish, Food and Allied Workers union said he hoped to see the minister stay in his portfolio for a longer period of time, as he was the seventh minister in the portfolio in ten years.
 Dunderdale's first Fisheries minister was Clyde Jackman, who had been the minister when Dunderdale succeeded Williams as premier.
 Jackman remained minister until after the 2011 provincial election, when Darin King took over the portfolio.
 Eleven months later King was succeeded by Derrick Dalley who was minister for the next year.
 Opposition parties criticized government after Hutchings appointment saying the overturn in ministers showed that there was no plan for the fishery.

 In February 2011, Dunderdale's government rejected a report prepared by an independent committee that called for a massive downsizing of the fishing industry.
 The report by the Steering Committee for Fishing Industry Memorandum of Understanding (MOU) was released by the province, and called for $450 million to be spent to achieve substantial cuts in the industry.
 At the time Minister Jackman dismissed the report almost immediately, saying the $450 million price tag was too expensive.
 Opposition parties and union leaders were highly critical of the government for dismissing the report, with NDP leader Lorraine Michael calling for Minister Jackman to resign.